laucia/cookiecutter-pypackage/README.md

 1. Create required secrets (`PERSONAL_ACCESS_TOKEN` & `PYPI_API_TOKEN`)
 1. Retry the failed github action to apply the cookiecutter and settings

+**Note**
+* `PERSONAL_ACCESS_TOKEN` won't be used past the initial setup, as of today, but this might change as features gets added.

 ## Decision Records

+### Run locally
+Most commands should work locally and not just in CI.
+This helps with debugging and reproducing the errors seen in CI.

+This is especially true for tests.

 ### Follow Conventional Commits
 https://www.conventionalcommits.org/en/v1.0.0/